ahmetaa/zemberek-nlp/tokenization/README.md

-If input contains line breaks, fromDocument() method should be used. fromParagraph() method will not split sentences from line breaks. fromDocument() method will first split input from line breaks to sentences then call fromParagraphs() internally.
+If input contains line breaks, fromDocument() method should be used. fromParagraph() method will not split sentences from line breaks. fromDocument() method will first split input from line breaks to paragraphs then call fromParagraphs() internally.

     String input = "Merhaba\nNasılsınız?";